AmirInt/lanelet2_loader/README.md

 ## Build

-First clone the dependency packages into the `src` directory of your ROS2 workspace.
+Clone the dependency packages into the `src` directory of your ROS2 workspace.

 Then, from the root of your ROS2 workspace, to install ROS2 and system dependencies, run (ensure you have previously installed and initialised [rosdep](https://docs.ros.org/en/humble/Tutorials/Intermediate/Rosdep.html#how-do-i-use-the-rosdep-tool)):
 ```
 rosdep install --from-paths src -y --ignore-src
 ```

 Finally, build via:
 ```
 colcon build